InlandRevenue/GWS/Product - AIM/AIM_Auth_Access_Token_Steps.md

 				TestClient2 | TestClient2Secret | no

         3. Customer login to MyIR and consent - Customer submits credentials, consent page and redirection pages are skipped in this emulated service.
-            At this step as a service provider you need to send a HTTP POST request to Auth Server.
+            At this step as a service provider you need to send a HTTP POST request to OAuth Server.
             Url format:
 			> https://{EmulatedServiceHost}/oam/server/auth_cred_submit